GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

   5. *Add* an A record from your domain to this IP address.
 If you are managing your domain through GCP, you can do this step in Cloud DNS.
 If not, an A record can be set through your domain registrar.
   6. Wait around 5 - 10 minutes for GCP Load Balancer to perform certificate checks.

-### Access your Grafana Dashboard
+## Access your Grafana Dashboard

-In order to grant users access to your Grafana instance, you need to grant them the role "IAP-Secured Web App User" for the resource.
+To grant users access to your Grafana instance, you need to grant them the role "IAP-Secured Web App User" for the resource.
 You can do this with the following gcloud command.
 You should do this for your user account.

 ```
 gcloud iap web add-iam-policy-binding \
             --resource-type=backend-services \